-Our Annual Report 2020-21
+Our latest Annual Report

-We do a variety of work to influence improvements to the court service for litigants in person including submitting policy papers, and conducting regular small-scale ‘spot surveys’ of clients on topical issues:Whiplash brief - An argument to postpone implementation of reforms
+We do a variety of work to influence improvements to the court service for litigants in person including submitting policy papers, and conducting regular small-scale ‘spot surveys’ of clients on topical issues:Whiplash brief - an argument to postpone implementation of reforms

 The over-riding message is that the main barriers to using online court services are more about the legal system than about online access per se: people find the system complex and are fearful of making mistakes when the outcomes can have a significant impact on their lives.
-There is a sense that many people could use online court processes, but the vast majority clearly want a back-up mechanism for reassurance before they would feel truly confident.Legal Language and its impact on Litigants in Person
+There is a sense that many people could use online court processes, but the vast majority clearly want a back-up mechanism for reassurance before they would feel truly confident.Legal language and its impact on litigants in person

 This report summarises the findings from the 2017 survey on use of language in the court process.